Manage Deployment on a Docker Container

 When configuring the deployment details in a deployment stage, if you select the Docker deployment mode, the Docker Container section is active on the Deployment tab within that stage.
 The cloud accounts that you select during stage configuration are listed in the Docker Container section.

-To manage your deployments in your desired Kubernetes cluster from this section, do the following:
+To manage your deployments on a Docker container, do the following:

 Configure a Cloud Instance